KyleKun/one_second_diary/README.md

 ## Support my work

 If you like the app, consider becoming a [sponsor](https://github.com/sponsors/KyleKun).
-It will allow me to stay motivated to work on open-source projects like this one.
+It will allow me to stay motivated to work on open-source projects.

 Alternatively, you can also make a one-time donation: